A Flashing & Glittering Wonderland!

 From the years 1941 to 1966, a handsome man smoking a Camel cigarette and blowing five-foot-wide smoke rings every four seconds greeted passing pedestrians on a large and unforgettable billboard.
 The smoke rings emitting from the sign were steam provided by an utility company.
 By the early sixties, the gentleman had switched his brand of cigarettes to Winston’s.
 Later a big and steaming cup of coffee replaced the smoking man.

 Today's Times Square with its glittering and dazzlingly neon signs is a far cry from the crime-ridden Times Square of the 1960's and early 70s when it was one of urban America's biggest and best known eyesores.
-An abundance of porn cinemas with large marquees and pornographic video peep shows and lined the streets as did prostitutes and male hustlers.
-It was a menacing part of the city accurately portrayed in the films Midnight Cowboy (1969) and Taxi Driver (1976).
-The seediness of Times Square became a symbol of New York City’s danger and corruption from the 1960s through the 1990s.
+An abundance of porn cinemas with large marquees and pornographic video peep shows lined its streets as did prostitutes and male hustlers.
+It was a menacing "for adults only" part of the city accurately portrayed in the films Midnight Cowboy (1969) and Taxi Driver (1976).
+The seediness of Times Square became a symbol of the New York City of the 1960s to the 1990s as gritty, dangerous, and desperate.

-On December 31, 1907, the opening of the Times Tower was greeted with a midnight fireworks celebration, a tradition that has continued ever since along with the dropping of a New Year's ball.
-Thousands gather in Times Square for this annual New Year's Eve event.
+On December 31, 1907, the opening of the Times Tower was greeted with a midnight fireworks celebration, a tradition that has continued on New Year's Eve along with the dropping of a New Year's ball.
 The new triangular shaped 25-story Times Tower (at Broadway and W. 42nd Street) was of Italian Renaissance style and based on Giotto di Bondone's design of the companile in the Florence Cathedral.
 A strip of lights around the top of the New York Times building brought the latest news to Times Square passersby and the building became the second largest skyscraper in the city.